geospace-code/maptran3d/README.md

 ### Caveats

-* Atmospheric effects neglected in all functions not invoking AstroPy.
+* Atmospheric effects neglected in all functions.
-  Would need to update code to add these input parameters (just start a GitHub Issue to request).
 * Planetary perturbations and nutation etc. not fully considered.